 You can see a preview of the contents of most types of assets:

-- For relational data, CSV, Avro, partitioned data files, and Parquet files, the preview includes column names, data types, classifiers, and a subset of rows of data.
-Classifiers identify the type of content in the column.
-Classifiers are inferred automatically as part of the asset profile.
+- For relational data, CSV, Avro, partitioned data files, and Parquet files, the preview includes column names, data types, attribute classifiers, and a subset of rows of data.
+Attribute classifiers identify the type of content in the column.
+Attribute classifiers are inferred automatically as part of the asset profile.
 For connected data, you can see when the data in the preview was last fetched from the connection and refresh the preview data in projects and catalogs by clicking Refresh.